Peter Guthrie Tait: Later years

 In addition, he was the author of a number of books and articles.
 Of the former, the first, published in 1856, was on the dynamics of a particle; and afterwards there followed a number of concise treatises on thermodynamics, heat, light, properties of matter and dynamics, together with an admirably lucid volume of popular lectures on Recent Advances in Physical Science.

 With Lord Kelvin, he collaborated in writing the well-known Treatise on Natural Philosophy.
-"Thomson and Tait," as it is familiarly called (" T and T' " was the authors' own formula), was planned soon after Lord Kelvin became acquainted with Tait, on the latter's appointment to his professorship in Edinburgh, and it was intended to be an all-comprehensive treatise on physical science, the foundations being laid in kinematics and dynamics, and the structure completed with the properties of matter, heat, light, electricity and magnetism.
+"Thomson and Tait", as it is familiarly called (" T and T' " was the authors' own formula), was planned soon after Lord Kelvin became acquainted with Tait, on the latter's appointment to his professorship in Edinburgh, and it was intended to be an all-comprehensive treatise on physical science, the foundations being laid in kinematics and dynamics, and the structure completed with the properties of matter, heat, light, electricity and magnetism.
 But the literary partnership ceased in about eighteen years, when only the first portion of the plan had been completed, because each of the members felt he could work to better advantage separately than jointly.
 The friendship, however, endured for the remaining twenty-three years of Tait's life.

 Tait collaborated with Balfour Stewart in the Unseen Universe, which was followed by Paradoxical Philosophy.
 It was in his 1875 review of The Unseen Universe, that William James first put forth his Will to Believe Doctrine.
 Tait's articles include those he wrote for the ninth edition of the Encyclopædia Britannica on light, mechanics, quaternions, radiation, and thermodynamics, and the biographical notices of Hamilton and James Clerk Maxwell.

+Death

-He died in Edinburgh on 4 July 1901.
+He died in Edinburgh on 4 July 1901, aged 70.
 He is buried in the second terrace down from Princes Street in the burial ground of St John's Episcopal Church, Edinburgh.